Contract Chaining for Cross-Pipeline Composition

 |

-fix loopThe ops-pr-review-core summary step produces .wave/output/review-verdict.json validated against shared-review-verdict.schema.json.
+fix loopThe ops-pr-review summary step produces .agents/output/review-verdict.json validated against shared-review-verdict.schema.json.
+Callers that want the verdict only (no PR comment) pass config.env.profile: core, which gates the trailing publish step via branch.
 The loop condition reads {{ review-fix.output.verdict == 'APPROVE' }} from this structured output.

 shared-*.schema.json-- schemas intended for cross-pipeline use<domain>.schema.json-- schemas specific to a single pipeline family (e.g.,bug-investigation.schema.jsonfor hotfix/bugfix pipelines)- Avoid generic names like